statsmodels/statsmodels/docs/source/importpaths.rst

 The following illustrates what is currently available (and changes as new functionality is added).
-Instead of using dir(xxx), we can get the same information by tab completion in most python editors, for example Ipython and Spyder, or IDLE.
+Instead of using dir(xxx), we can get the same information by tab completion in most Python editors, for example Ipython and Spyder, or IDLE.

 >>> dir(sm)